When it comes to learning to play guitar with a teacher, there’s two ways to do it: online or in-person.

-My virtual guitar lessons are typically one hour long, and Zoom is my preferred platform.
+My virtual classical guitar lessons are typically one hour long, and Zoom is my preferred platform.

 Please note these lessons are much easier to view when you use a device with a larger screen size, like your computer or laptop, rather than your mobile device.
 That being said, Zoom does have a mobile app so it’s totally doable on your phone too!